Manitoba CAEC Test

 For appointments or questions, contact:

-Preparing for the Manitoba CAEC Test
+Preparing for the Manitoba CAEC test

 The CAEC is designed to measure knowledge at a level similar to that of high school graduates.
 It’s challenging, and proper preparation is essential to success.